open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/types/parsers.md

     parse_from: attributes.sev
 ```

-Note that when configuring embedded operations, the primary operation must be assumed to have already been completed.
+Note that when configuring embedded operations, it is typically necessary to reference a field that was set by the primary operation.
 In the above example, the values specified in the `parse_from` fields have taken into account that the `json_parser` will write key/value pairs to `attributes`.

 List of complex parsers:
 - [`json_parser`](../operators/json_parser.md)